 Upper Eyelid Hyaluronic Gel Injection

-The brow is paralytic and cannot be raised causing heavy eyelid and inability to see properly.
+The brow is paralytic and cannot be raised causing heavy top eyelid and inability to see properly.
 The brow can be lifted via various techniques (see section on brow lift).

 Lower Eyelid Ectropion

 A paralytic lower eyelid rolls out, causing eye irritation and tearing.
 Surgery treatment can be performed to tighten the area.